AnnikaV9/rowfind/README.txt

     # Where `coords` is a tuple/list of (x, y) coordinates,
     # `row_size` is the length of rows to find and `steps`
     # is the number of steps to walk before checking a point.
     #
+    # The `steps` parameter can be a single integer, a
+    # tuple/list of integers or None.
+If None, it tries all
+    # possible steps that fit into the plane's bounds.
+    #
     # The return value is a tuple of tuples, where each
     # tuple is a group of points that form a row.